-Tokyo Trip Planner & Walking Route Optimizer
+Tokyo AI Trip Planner & Travel Itinerary Guide

 Tokyo, the capital of Japan and the world's most populous metropolitan area with 37.4 million people in the Greater Tokyo Area, seamlessly blends 400-year-old temples with futuristic technology across its 23 special wards covering 627 square kilometers.
 The Senso-ji Temple in Asakusa, founded in 645 AD, is Tokyo's oldest temple, while the Meiji Shrine occupies a 70-hectare forested park in the heart of the city just steps from Harajuku's fashion-forward Takeshita Street.
 Tokyo's rail network, carrying over 40 million passengers daily, is the world's busiest, with Shinjuku Station alone handling 3.6 million passengers per day — making it the busiest transport hub on Earth.

-Why Use RouteWhiz in Tokyo?
+Why Use RouteWhiz in Tokyo

 Best Neighborhoods for Walking